CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 The Profiles SDK includes a client for the Cortex Catalog that utilizes the [Cortex Fabric GraphQL API](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/apis/#graphql-api).
-Deployed Agents interacts with the Cortex Catalog instance.
+Deployed Agents interact with the Cortex Catalog instance.
 The Profiles SDK includes a local implementation of the Catalog that may be easier to use during development.

 Base Interface: `com.c12e.cortex.phoenix.Catalog` <!-- TODO: Link to javadoc -->